ufs-community/ufs-mrweather-app/docs/UsersGuide/source/inputs_outputs.rst

 The UFS MR Weather App currently only supports the use of Global Forecast System (GFS) data as raw initial conditions (that is, MRF, AVN, ERA5 etc. are not supported).
 The GFS data can be provided in two formats: NEMSIO or GRIB2.
-Both types of files can be obtained from the `Global Forecast System (GFS) site <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.
+Both types of files can be obtained from the `NCEI website <https://www.ncdc.noaa.gov/data-access/model-data/model-datasets/global-forcast-system-gfs>`_.

 - **NEMSIO**